Core concepts

 Instance group

-Instance groups are objects that manage the lifecycle of instances and backups.
+An instance group is an object that manages the lifecycle of PostgreSQL instances and backups.

 Instance group lifecycle and status values

-When creating a PostgreSQL instance group, it begins in the Pending
+When you create a PostgreSQL instance group, it starts in the Pending

 and Primary Available